Glemhel/F22_CV_NFE/README.md

 4. Changing the hair length without controlling the hair colour
 ![change_color_length](images/change_color_length.png)

-As we can see, both usual and conditional manipulation work well.
-However, it is not successful for eyes since the labelled annotator performed bad on eye colour.
-As a result, separating hyperplanes for eye colour are very far from the true ones.

 ### GAN Inversion
 Some results to access quality of GAN inversion: